 Many people can attest to the fact that it’s hard to leave after a visit to Portland.
 This laid back city is home to some of the friendliest people and offers its guests delicious dining opportunities as well as breathtaking landscapes.
 You’ll enjoy the trendy cafes, bustling restaurants, and beautiful hiking trails.
 During your stay be sure to visit the city’s Japanese Garden.
 It happens to be one of the biggest Japanese Gardens outside of Japan.
 The city is also renowned for its breweries and offers you amazing craft-beer.

 Endless sand and surf await you in Hawaii’s capital, Honolulu.
-This breathtaking city is surrounded by a stunning landscape and with so much nature at your disposal, you will surely need to take advantage of the many outdoor activities such as surfing, snorkeling, kayaking, horseback riding, and more.
+This breathtaking city is surrounded by a stunning landscape and with so much nature at your disposal, you will surely need to take advantage of the many outdoor activities such as surfing, snorkeling, kayaking, horseback riding, and more making it one of the best cities to visit in USA.
 You may also enjoy checking out the Pearl Harbor Historic Site, Diamond Head (a dormant volcano and famous landmark), the Honolulu Zoo, or the beautiful Hanauma Bay.

 Chicago is America’s third-largest city and offers something for everyone from world-class museums to sporting events and amazing food.
 Your trip to the Windy City will not be complete without trying the famous Chicago-style hot dog, deep-dish pizza, and Italian beef sandwich — trust us, it’s worth indulging on this trip!
 You may also enjoy checking out Millennium Park’s iconic “Bean” sculpture as well as the amazing collections at the Art Institution of Chicago or take in the scenery on a river cruise.
 Willis Tower, America’s tallest building is also worth seeing and you should also consider catching a comedy show at The Second City theater where several famous comedians got their starts such as Tina Fey and Mike Meyers.